volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

 Site Local K8s API access is disabled.

+### No Local Control Plane

+Disable Site Local Control Plane.

 ### No Network Policy

-Network Policy is disabled for this site..
+Firewall Policy is disabled for this site..

 ### No Outside Static Routes